ShadiestGoat/colorutils/README.md

 This package provides a few utils for luminosity calculations.
 This is useful for creating colors that truly contrast each other, and meet WCAG standards.
 For this, the package provides `RelativeLuminosity` to calculate relative luminosity (Y) of a color, and `ContrastRatio` to calculate the ratio between 2 colors.

-The package also provides `NewContrastColor`, for when you want to generate a color brighter than your background, of contrast ratio > 7 (ie. meeting AAA for headings in WCAG)
+The package also provides `NewContrastColor`, for when you want to generate a WCAG compliant contrasting color, for both a lighter and a dark background.

 ## Hexadecimal